 - Getting on Jets.
 It does get harder.
 This is a disadvantage.
 I used to fly to Pittsburgh, for example, for a day trip to recruit an advisor.
 I’d go to Buffalo for a quick meeting.
 Minneapolis in the -20 degree dead of winter to just “drop by” a top prospect that wouldn’t schedule a meeting.
 Ditto Chicago with its brutal winds.
 Or Japan.
 Now, that’s all a lot less appealing.
 Honestly, I just don’t do it that often anymore.
 Just a few times a year.

 What Is Easier:

 - Seeing the Future is Easier.
-We had 1,500+ register for the first SaaStr Europa the other day, and over 1,250 on site.
-I told the team we’d have about 1,200.
+We had 1,700+ register for the first SaaStr Europa for example in just a few months.
+I told the team we’d have at least 1,200.
 They thought I was crazy.
 But I knew.
 After all, we had 1,000+ for the first SaaStr Annual in SF in 2015, and had to cap attendance.
 Getting 1,200+ to the first SaaStr Europa was sort of the same.
 Different, but the same.
-So I also know we’ll have about 2,500 next year at the 2019 Europa.
+So I also know we’d have about 2,500 next year at the second one.
 CEOs will bring their teams, word-of-mouth will spread.
-And we’ll have 2,500.
+And so we did.
 That makes planning much easier when you already know.